mrhaffner/messaging_app/README.md

 $ pip install -r requirements.txt
 ```

-Run the server:
+Run the server (from its folder):

 ```sh
 $ python server.py
 ```

-Run as many clients as you'd like:
+Run as many clients as you'd like (from its folder):

 ```sh
 $ python client.py